swipswaps/dots/README.md

 ### dconf settings and system defaults

-Desktop user experience configuration is set as system wide default profile instead of using per-user settings.
+Desktop user experience configuration is set as a system wide default profile instead of using per-user settings.
 This is done on purpose - not all of my machines are exactly the same and by using system defaults I can still override some settings locally without having them later reverted by Ansible.